genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/04_user_interface.md

 # User Interface

-Now we have our Server running, we can start working on the User Interface so that it can display the data we're fetching.
+Now we have our server running, we can start working on the user interface so that it can display the data we're fetching.

 ### Expected result

 By the end of this section we should have a local view of our application's user interface.
 We will have:

-- our User Interface available in a web browser
+- our user interface available in a web browser
-- the ability to make changes to the User Interface and reflect those changes in the web browser
+- the ability to make changes to the user interface and reflect those changes in the web browser
 - a working connection between the Server and User Interface

 ## User Interface set-up

-### Making the User Interface available in our web browser
+### Making the UI available in our web browser

 Let's install the front-end dependencies: